 Note: Security categorization of information systems guides the frequency and comprehensiveness of vulnerability scans.
 Organizations determine the required vulnerability scanning for all information system components, ensuring that potential sources of vulnerabilities such as networked printers, scanners, and copiers are not overlooked.
 Vulnerability analyses for custom software applications may require additional approaches such as static analysis, dynamic analysis, binary analysis, or a hybrid of the three approaches.
 Organizations can employ these analysis approaches in a variety of tools (e.g., web-based application scanners, static analysis tools, binary analyzers) and in source code reviews.
 Vulnerability scanning includes, for example: (i) scanning for patch levels; (ii) scanning for functions, ports, protocols, and services that should not be accessible to users or devices; and (iii) scanning for improperly configured or incorrectly operating information flow control mechanisms.
-Organizations consider using tools that express vulnerabilities in the Common Vulnerabilities and Exposures (CVE) naming convention and that use the Open Vulnerability Assessment Language (OVAL) to determine/test for the presence of vulnerabilities.
-Suggested sources for vulnerability information include the Common Weakness Enumeration (CWE) listing and the National Vulnerability Database
+Organizations consider using tools that express vulnerabilities in the Common Vulnerabilities and Exposures (CVE) naming convention and that use the Open Vulnerability information include the Common Weakness Enumeration (CWE) listing and the National Vulnerability Database (NVD).

-(NVD).
 In addition, security control assessments such as red team exercises provide other sources of potential vulnerabilities for which to scan.
 Organizations also consider using tools that express vulnerability impact by the Common Vulnerability Scoring System (CVSS).